dikortis/LetsTalkETC/Episodes/Episode_2.md

 **Elaine:**
-well of course not i mean i don't think any of the current ET cie developers were familiar with rust which is the programming language used for parody prior to
+well of course not i mean i don't think any of the current ETС developers were familiar with rust which is the programming language used for parody prior to